 Material Dialogues: Metal and Glass

-The following work is a collaboration with glass maker Edmond Byrne.
+The following work is made in collaboration with glass maker Edmond Byrne.
 We explore the dialogue created when substances and forms merge through joint working method and unique process that we have developed.
 We investigate ways in which the materials react, move, fuse, stain and mirror, creating a new visual language of textures, colours and forms.
-For available pieces or if you wish to know more about the project please email us at firstname.lastname@example.org

 Ripple Bowl, copper and clear glass, V&A Museum Metalwork Collection

-Clear molten glass was poured into a copper hemisphere and then pressed, whilst hot, with a metalsmithing tool, similar to the tool used to shape the metal.
+Clear molten glass was poured into a copper hemisphere and then pressed, whilst hot, with a metalsmithing tool, similar to the tool used to shape the copper bowl.
 This process freezes a moment in time as it triggered a palette of textures and patinas in both materials.

 Silver Ripple Bowl, Britannia silver and clear glass, Ulster Museum, Belfast